Black Student Union

 Meetings: 6:00 - 7:00 p.m., Mondays, Whitman Commons

-Women for Women seeks to promote education, service, and leadership throughout the NMU campus and the community at large.
-The five all-female houses, in tandem with the rest of the student body, work together to introduce others to issues that include, but are not limited to, health, sexuality, and civil rights.
-Originally founded as a grassroots organization dedicated to the promotion of a female sisterhood, Women for Women has expanded its efforts to include projects that raise awareness of societal concerns throughout the world.
+Feminism for All seeks to promote education, service, and leadership throughout the NMU campus and the community at large.
+We work together to introduce others to issues that include, but are not limited to, health, sexuality, and civil rights.
+Originally founded as a grassroots organization dedicated to the promotion of a female sisterhood, Feminism for All has expanded its efforts to include projects that raise awareness of societal concerns throughout the world.

 Meetings: 8:00 p.m. every Wednesday in Hunt / Van Antwerp Lobby